Ex-Dallas bus agency official pleads guilty to tax evasion

-The former board president of a shuttered school bus agency in Dallas pleaded guilty on Monday to tax evasion.
+The former board president of a shuttered school bus agency in Dallas pleaded guilty on Monday to tax evasion, a federal charge tied to an investigation into a bribery scandal at the organization, authorities said.

-Larry Duncan resigned last year from Dallas County Schools, the former bussing agency beset by deep financial troubles and questionable business dealings.
+Larry Duncan resigned last year from Dallas County Schools, the former government bus agency beset by deep financial troubles and questionable business dealings.

-Court documents say Duncan received $245,000 in campaign contributions over several years from the president of Force Multiplier Solutions, a technology company that puts cameras on school buses.
+From 2012 to 2016, Duncan received $245,000 in campaign contributions from the president of Force Multiplier Solutions, a technology company that puts cameras on school buses, according to court documents.

-The U.S. Attorney's office for the North District of Texas says the tax evasion charge comes from the investigation into the bribery scandal at the Dallas County Schools.
+Duncan did not report all of the money on tax returns, costing the Internal Revenue Service $39,717, the court records say.
+He could face up to five years in prison, according to a plea agreement he signed on Sept.
+12.

-"Today marks another important step in our ongoing commitment to expose public corruption," said U.S. Attorney Erin Nealy Cox in a statement.
+"Today marks another important step in our ongoing commitment to expose public corruption," said U.S. Attorney Erin Nealy Cox.

+Robert Leonard, who was the president of Force Multiplier Solutions, pleaded guilty earlier this year to a fraud charge.

+Court records say he paid Rick Sorrells, former superintendent for Dallas County Schools, more than $3 million in kickbacks and bribes for Sorrells' "decision to enter into contracts and licensing agreements with (Force Multiplier Solutions) and to purchase bus-camera equipment."

 Federal prosecutors said Caraway accepted more than $450,000 in kickbacks and bribes, in part through a phony consulting agreement, gambling money and trips to Las Vegas and elsewhere.